aws-samples/sample-route53-backup/README.md

 ## Clean up
 - To clean up and remove the solution, first delete all of the backup data in the backup S3 bucket
-- Once the S3 bucket is empty, you can use CloudFormation to delete the original stack to remove all other resources
+- Once the S3 bucket is empty, you can use CloudFormation to delete the original stack to remove all resources

 ## License